ali-samer/AIECAD/aiecad/aiecad_compiler/README.md

 ### For Users
 1. **Start Simple**: Try the passthrough example to understand basic workflow
-2. **Explore Advanced**: Check out the matrix multiplication example for complex patterns
+2. **Explore Advanced**: Check out the add-activate example for complex patterns
 3. **Read Documentation**: See [XML_Structure_Guide.md](XML_Structure_Guide.md) for complete XML reference
 4. **Create Your Own**: Write XML for your IRON code and generate Python